danwos/danwos.github.io/docs/posts/2021/docs-as-code-enhanced.md

 ```{image} _images/post_icons/docs_as_code_enhanced.png
 :align: center
 ```
-For most of us "Docs-as-Code" means to store the documentation files beside the project sources in git.
+For most of us "Docs-as-Code" mostly means to store the documentation files beside the project sources in git.
-And we also want to be able to edit it with our already used IDE and use the CI system to build it.
+Also editing the sources in an already used IDE and using the CI system to build it, are 2 important use cases why docs-as-code is chosen to create documentation.

-But this has nothing to do with the documentation content itself.
+But these features have nothing to do with the documentation content itself.
 What if the content itself can be treated as code?
 What if the content / documentation language provides features, which we already know from our programming languages?